FlyingDomotic/FF_Trace/README.md

 Note that callback routine won't be called if message severity level if higher than current severity level set.
 This class allows to have a centralized place to display trace message on multiple supports.

+Callback routines will be called with the following arguments:
+	_level: severity level of message (can be any FF_TRACE_LEVEL_xxxx value)
+	_file: calling source file name with extension
+	_line: calling source file line
+	_function: calling calling source function name
+	_message: text message to send

 ## Prerequisites

 Can be used directly with Arduino IDE or PlatformIO.